vinitshetty16/Breast-Cancer-Classification-Model-Deployment/README.md

 # Breast Cancer Classification Model Deployment

 ## Overview
 This repository contains the code and resources for deploying a machine learning model for breast cancer classification using Azure Machine Learning.
-The model is trained on the Wisconsin Diagnostic Breast Cancer (WDBC) dataset to classify tumors as malignant or benign with high accuracy.
+The model is trained on the Wisconsin Diagnostic Breast Cancer (WDBC) dataset to accurately classify tumours as malignant or benign.

 ## Methodology
 The deployment process involves the following steps:

 ### Data Ingestion
 - Creation of a pipeline for data ingestion using prebuilt components.
-- Uploading the WDBC dataset containing information on 569 samples and 30 different input features.
+- Uploading the WDBC dataset containing information on 569 samples and 30 input features.

 ### Model Design and Training
 - Designing a decision tree model using Azure ML Studio.
 - Performing feature selection and splitting the dataset into training and testing sets.
-- Training the decision tree model and evaluating its performance using metrics such as accuracy, precision, recall, F1-score, and AUC.
+- Training the decision tree model and evaluating its performance using accuracy, precision, recall, F1-score, and AUC metrics.

 ### Compute Resources
 - Creation of Azure ML Compute Clusters for model training.